Horace Wells: Legacy

-Twelve days before his death, the Parisian Medical Society voted and honored him as the first to discover and perform surgical operations without pain.
+Twelve days before his death, the Parisian Medical Society voted and honored him as the first to discover and perform surgical operations without pain, recognizing him as "the first person, who first discovered and performed surgical operations without pain…and to the last day of time must suffering humanity bless his name" and stating he was "due all the honor of having successfully discovered and applied the use of vapors or gases whereby surgical operations could be performed without pain."
 In addition, he was elected an honorary member and awarded an honorary MD degree.
+However, Wells died unaware of these decisions, as the recognition arrived in New York after his death.
+Every physician in Hartford, Connecticut testified that Wells was the primary discoverer of anesthesia by signing a document.

-However, Wells died unaware of these decisions.
-Wells first voiced his concern for minimizing his patient's pain during dental procedures in 1841.
-He was known for caring about his patient's comfort.
-During his time as a dentist, Wells advocated for regular check ups for dental hygiene, and also began the practice of pediatric dentistry in order to start dental care early.
+Wells first voiced his concern for minimizing his patients' pain during dental procedures in 1841.
+He was known for caring about his patients' comfort.
+During his time as a dentist, Wells advocated for regular checkups for dental hygiene, and also began the practice of pediatric dentistry in order to start dental care early.
+He was particularly well-regarded for treating children and understood the importance of preserving primary dentition.

-The American Dental Association honored Wells posthumously in 1864 as the discoverer of modern anesthesia, and the American Medical Association recognized his achievement in 1870.
+The American Dental Association honored Wells posthumously in 1864 as the discoverer of modern anesthesia, stating "that to Horace Wells of Hartford, Connecticut belongs the credit and honor of the introduction of anesthesia in the USA," and the American Medical Association recognized his achievement in 1870, agreeing "that the honor of the discovery of practical anesthesia is due to the late Horace Wells of Connecticut."
+The Baltimore College of Dental Surgery posthumously bestowed a Doctor of Dental Surgery degree in 1994.